 However, GM did not purchase Daewoo's North American dealer network, as it would be pointless to pour money into a brand that competed with Chevrolet.
 All of the sudden, Daewoo Motor America's 525 dealers were left stranded with thousands of cars to sell without warranties or parts support.
 Roughly 8,000 jobs would be lost as the dealers gradually closed and Daewoo owners were left on their own.

 In total, a little under 170,000 Daewoos were sold, divided almost evenly between each model.
 Due to rapid depreciation and a lack of parts, Daewoos disappeared quicker than their peers, and are scarce today.
-Fortunately, many enthusiasts have carefully maintained low-mileage examples, one famous example being a 47-mile 2002 Leganza.
+Fortunately, several enthusiasts have carefully maintained low-mileage examples, one famous example being a 47-mile 2002 Leganza.

 One Daewoo I'm unable to prove having seen is the 1999 Nubira hatchback.
 The body style, of which I estimate around 200 were sold, was only available for one season in 1998, and the reason why is unknown.
 Perhaps it was selling significantly worse than the other body styles?
 I saw one at an airport in Spokane, Washington, in summer of 2018, but was unable to take pictures.
 I found another in Spokane on the October 2013 Google Maps Street View.
 Considering the rarity and matching color, I suspect that it's the same car, and it's encouraging that the condition it's in has not changed in five years.
-I am currently watching AutoTrader for Daewoos for sale, and I'm hoping that it comes up eventually.
+I am currently watching AutoTrader and Craigslist for Daewoos for sale, and I'm hoping that it comes up eventually.

 Now that GM owned Daewoo, they decided to begin selling American models in Korea and Korean models in America.
 The Lanos was replaced by the Kalos, which would reach North America as the Chevrolet Aveo.
 The Nubira was replaced by the Lacetti hatchback and Nubira sedan and wagon; the Lacetti was sold as the Suzuki Reno and the Nubira as the Suzuki Forenza.
 Finally, the Leganza was replaced by the Magnus, which was sold in the US as the Suzuki Verona.